 Despite the best efforts of operators and drivers, the intensity of these machines means that accidents do occur and lives are lost.

 In these claims, the Defendant must first be identified or who exactly is at fault.

 If you can show that the company failed to comply with the necessary safety regulations, such as checking the vehicle is in working order, then the entire company will be held liable.

-However if the direct cause of the accident was due to the negligence of only an individual, you will need to claim directly from the person.
+However, if the direct cause of the accident was due to the negligence of only an individual, you will need to lay a personal injury claim directly from the person.
 In that case, it will be necessary to prove the exact circumstances that led to the accident, which can often be difficult.

 Sometimes the company and individual will choose to side with you or each other in order to gain the best outcome.

 For example, in a plane crash, where the wheels detached from the planes upon landing, the mechanics responsible for the wheels might side with the claimant against the company, in order to avoid personal liability.